 Apero is big business in France and French culture.
-Here is a video demonstrating a product that helps you whip up a quick but delicious hors d’oeuvres to serve with the aperitif.
-There are literally thousands of videos on youtube geared towards French people looking for ideas like this to help with their big dinners.
+Here is a video demonstrating a product that helps you whip up quick but delicious hors d’oeuvres to serve with the aperitif.
+There are literally thousands of videos on YouTube geared towards French people looking for ideas like this to help with their big dinners.

 3) Soup Course

 However, if you want to serve both a soup and another starter, the soup should be served first unless the starter is a cold dish.
 Remember, the general rule of thumb is to serve cold to hot dishes.
-If the starter is hot, you server the soup before the starter.
+If the starter is hot, you serve the soup before the starter.

 Types of Soup:

 - Soup à l’ognion: Onion soup, known in the English-speaking world as French onion soup, is made with a meat stock and onions.
 On top of the soup sits a chunk of toasted bread covered with melted cheese.

 - Potage: A thick soup usually pureed to achieve that creamy texture.
 Vichyssoise is an example of a potage.

 - Bisque: A smooth and creamy French soup made with a strained broth of crustaceans (lobster, langoustine, crab, shrimp.)
 Tomato bisque is not authentic bisque because it doesn’t have a crustacean broth.